-Caring for seniors is a group effort
+Caring for Aging Loved Ones is a Group Effort

 When an older adult needs care, it affects everyone in the family.
 That’s why caregiver family meetings are so important.